srinivasa-dev/srinivasa-dev/README.md

 <h1>I'm Srinivasa,</h1>
-<p style="font-size:20px;font-weight:400;">I am an Engineer graduate with the background of Computer Programming.
+<p style="font-size:20px;font-weight:400;">I am an engineering graduate with a background in Computer Programming.
 A tech enthusiast.
 A developer by profession.
 A cyclist by hobby.</p>

 <br/>